- Social Control

 - Colonialism, Race, Gender

-Dr. Scott Thompson is an Assistant Professor in the Department of Sociology at the University of Saskatchewan, Research Fellow of the Surveillance Studies Centre, and Associate Editor of the journal Surveillance & Society.
+Dr. Scott Thompson is an Assistant Professor in the Department of Sociology at the University of Saskatchewan, Research Fellow of the Surveillance Studies Centre, and has served as Associate Editor of the journal Surveillance & Society.
 Having been called 'one of Canada’s most accomplished scholars in the field of criminology and surveillance' and ‘the genuine historian of Surveillance Studies,’ Scott primarily uses historical case studies in order to explain and address current and pressing issues in the areas of Criminology, Sociology and Surveillance Studies.
 His publications include work on surveillance and colonial/First Nations relationships, surveillance and the control of liquor consumption (www.puncheddrunk.ca), National Registration and Identity Cards in Canada and the United Kingdom, Big Data national security initiatives and partnerships, the adoption of Unmanned Air Vehicles ( UAV / UAS ) by government and industry in Canada, and the taking up of ‘new’ surveillance technologies by police services.
 He started his current position at the University of Saskatchewan in 2017, having completed a SSHRC Banting post-doctoral fellowship at the Surveillance Studies Center (Queen’s University, Department of Sociology), and his doctoral degree at the University of Alberta in Sociology.

 Dr. Thompson has been invited to speak and comment on government policy by Public Safety Canada (at the Unconscious Bias, Diversity, and Inclusion in National Security Expert Symposium; as well as at The National Cyber Security Directorate), for the Office of the Information and Privacy Commissioner (Meeting of the Federal-Provincial-Territorial Information and Privacy Commissioners) as well as for BC's provincial Strategic Policy and Legislation Branch, and their Privacy, Compliance and Training Branch.
 He is also an active member of the UofS Speakers Bureau giving regular community talks on race and stereotypes as well as surveillance and privacy issues.
 He is the winner of the CSN-REC (Canadian Studies Network) Prize for Best Article for his work ‘Real Canadians: Exclusion, Participation, Belonging, and Male Military Mobilization in Wartime Canada, 1939-45,’in volume 50 of the Journal of Canadian Studies, as well as a recipient of the University of Saskatchewan Students’ Union (USSU) Teaching Excellence Award.